 Garnish with Key limes (of course!) and lots of cilantro, or, if you can find it, culantro, which is what I used in the Keys.

-Serve this as a part of a Caribbean feast with pan seared mahi mahi with Cuban rice.
+Serve your Caribbean fish stew as a part of an island feast with pan seared mahi mahi with Cuban rice.

 Caribbean Fish Stew